 To decide whether an actual data breach has occurred, it is advisable to take each case on its own merits.
 However, if an organization decides that a data breach did not happen, they are still obliged to give reasons formally.
 This is to protect themselves from future challenges.

-How long do you have to report a data breach?
+How long to report a data breach?

 If and when you discover that there has been a data breach – what do you do?
 How do you go about reporting a data breach, and who do you report it to?
 How long to report data breach?

 According to the Information Commissioner’s Office, there is still a considerable amount of confusion on the reporting process.